Baker's Percentage

 Baker's percentage (also called baker's math or baker's formula) is a notation system where every ingredient in a bread recipe is expressed as a percentage of the total flour weight.
 Flour is always 100%.
 This single convention makes any recipe instantly scalable, comparable, and reproducible, which is why professional bakeries, bread books, and pizza communities worldwide rely on it.

-How baker's percentage works
+How does baker's percentage work?

 In baker's percentage, flour is always the reference at 100%.
 Every other ingredient is expressed relative to it by weight.
 You need a kitchen scale.
 Volume measurements don't work here.